carlsmith23/comtrade_pull/README.md

 4. Run main.py, add your API key, import your query file and you should be ready to execute order 66, er, I mean your query.

-5.Each query result is added to the main results dataframe, which is stored as a file.
+5. Each query result is added to the main results dataframe, which is stored as a file.
 Each individual result is written to its own csv file (named by timestamp) for redundancy